JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 which we call *dataset*, doing some calculation on the data and writing it again to another dataset.

-We had been gradually switching more and more of our data pipelines to Dask/Distributed in favor of a proprietary distributed computing framework that we want to phase out when things started to get a tad mysterious and data began to disappear in an unexpected way.
+We had been gradually switching more and more of our data pipelines from a proprietary framework to Dask/Distributed when things started to get a tad mysterious and data began to disappear in an unexpected way.

 ## The incident